 I only used it once and it dried out my skin horribly and left it feeling uncomfortable, tight and slightly stingy.
-It’s marketed as being for dry and dehydrated skin, which my skin is, but it just felt very harsh and didn’t do a great job at removing even the first layer of makeup (and I wasn’t wearing much makeup either).
+It’s marketed for my skin type.
+It just felt very harsh and didn’t do a great job at removing even the first layer of makeup (and I wasn’t wearing much makeup either).

 Sanctuary Air Whipped Body Soufflé is something I was excited to try as I usually love Sanctuary’ s products, this however, I don’t like at all.

 It does nothing.
-It’s supposed to be a soufflé scrub, but it doesn’t do anything for exfoliating my skin.
+It doesn’t do anything for exfoliating my skin.

 I’ve used it a few times and I’ve never felt or noticed a difference in my skin after it.
 I’ve always ended up having to use another body scrub to exfoliate.